testing-library/testing-library-docs/docs/react-testing-library/setup.md

 ```

 Alternatively, you could import `@testing-library/react/pure` in all your
-tests that you don't want the cleanup to be setup and the `afterEach` wont
+tests that you don't want the `cleanup` to run and the `afterEach` won't
 be setup automatically.